blUeBUg200/graph4soc-vendorsearch/README.md

 Are you a SOC analyst looking for a way to understand your customer environment ?
 This usecase is build exclusively for you.

 **Usecase:**
-An analyst working in a decentralized SOC monitoring (managing multiple customers from nonunifed console) trying to understand the group of customer names having technology X
+An analyst working in SOC operations, monitoring multiple customers from decentralized console trying to understand the group of customer names having technology X

 Setup:
 - Install neo4j browser or desktop version.